 Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

 Some careers, such as social work, nursing or occupational therapy, require additional academic and professional qualifications.
-When you have completed this Foundation Degree, you will have the opportunity to 'top up' to a BA (Hons) undergraduate degree.
+When you've completed this Foundation Degree, you'll have the opportunity to 'top-up' to a full undergraduate honours degree.